 - Richmond – no trailers or dumping mechanisms are allowed at this facility.

 Remove all artificial decorations, take it out of the stand, and don’t put it in a bag!

-- Essex & Essex Junction: Public Works crews begin picking up trees in early January.
-Check back for dates.
+- Essex & Essex Junction: Public Works crews begin picking up trees beginning January 4th through January 8th.
 Learn more on the Essex Town website.

 - Other: If you subscribe to curbside trash and recycling pickup, your hauler may offer Christmas tree pickup for an extra fee.
 Find their contact number on our hauler page.

 If wrapping paper has any type of foil, Mylar, or plastic coating, it belongs in the trash.
 You can tell if your wrapping paper is coated with any of these by pinching the edge of the paper and pulling it apart slightly.
 If you see a plastic or foil layer appear, then it’s trash.
 Remove ribbons and bows for reuse, and recycle the wrapping paper along with other mixed paper.
 Tape is OK to leave on.

 View this video on Zero Waste Wrapping Paper.
 Created by Mira Novak of Shelburne Community School.